 - Starter version – USD$12 for each user every month.

 - Growth version – USD$24 for each user every month.

 - Boost version – USD$40 for each user every month.

 Freshsales CRM system is a powerful solution for enterprises that have a full-fledged sales force.
 It offers automation solutions and functionalities for companies with complex workflows and processes.
 It has all the features and operational functions needed by a professional sales team.
 It has features to attract and qualify leads, and engage prospects and customers in a customized manner and context-specific ways.
 It can provide small businesses with AI-powered insights to identify opportunities for initiating and closing deals.

 - Have built-in communications features for telephone, email, chat, etc.

 - Enables sales teams to focus their time and efforts on selling.

 - Features and functionalities automate the sales process and workflows.

 - Enhances the productivity and efficiency of sales teams.

-- Deploys Freddy AI, which provides insights into best deals to pursue which sales teams have better chances of closing.
+- Deploys Freddy AI, which provides insights into the best deals to pursue which sales teams have better chances of closing.

 - Functionalities to forecast revenues through sales prediction.